 “I gave the umpire a hug because she was a bit uptight and I wanted to calm her down,” says Will afterwards.
 “I didn’t plan anything but when I won I thought I should do something but it was probably a rubbish celebration.
 If I did it now I probably wouldn’t be able to get on the table but it was the adrenalin that helped me jump on the table – I’ve never moved so fast in my life.”

 Martine is waiting to interview him for Channel 4 and Johnny Vegas appears to give Will a celebratory hug.
-Brazilian TV also want to interview him and there is a touching scene in the mixed zone as Will and Stroh, both draped in their national flags, share a few words and a hug.
+Brazilian TV also wants to interview him and there is a touching scene in the mixed zone as Will and Stroh, both draped in their national flags, share a few words and a hug.

-Will holds court in the mixed zone as the British press have turned out in force to watch his match and now want his reaction.
+Will holds court in the mixed zone as the British press has turned out in force to watch his match and now want his reaction.
 He is a natural with the media and as they fire questions at him he handles it all with aplomb.
 He is asked whether his friends will now get him a gold postbox, having covered one in tinfoil when he won silver in London.

 “I must get a gold postbox,” he says.
 “I missed out in London and got a tinfoil postbox so it would be nice to get a proper gold one.”

-Meanwhile Sue has started her bronze medal match and has made a good start against the Serbian Nada Matic by taking the first set.
+Meanwhile, Sue has started her bronze medal match and has made a good start against the Serbian Nada Matic by taking the first set.
 When she takes the second as well we dare to hope that she is finally going to achieve her dream of a Paralympic medal but as the third set slips away and then the fourth we start to fear that Matic has taken control of the match.

 Fifth set and winner takes all – in this case a bronze medal.
 Matic takes a 6-1 lead and when Sue reduces the deficit to 6-4 her coach calls a time out.
 It works as the Serbian moves to 10-5 and although Sue saves one match point a service error means that Matic takes the bronze.